Back to California

 Defined Benefit Program

-A retirement plan that provides a fixed benefit based on the employee's salary and years of service.
+A retirement program that provides a fixed benefit based on final salary and years of service.

 Cash Balance Benefit Program

-A type of defined contribution plan for employees who work less than full-time, providing benefits similar to those in a traditional pension system.
+A type of retirement plan for employees who work less than full-time, providing benefits similar to defined contribution plans but with guaranteed minimums.

 Limits and Unknowns

-• It is unclear how much additional funding will be required from community college districts to comply with these new requirements.
+• It is unclear how much it will cost community college districts and STRS to comply with these new requirements.

 Bill History